fhcrc/taxtastic/README.rst

 Note that ``pysqlite2`` is available for python2 only, so there really is no good option for using python3 on older systems like Ubuntu 14.04 and earlier, unless you want to compile a version of the python3 interpreter linked against updated sqlite3 libraries.
+If you must use an older system, stick with python2, or use the Docker image.

 A note on databases
 ===================